Entertainment From The Daily Mercury 6/13/15

 What do you think of reality TV shows like American Idol?
 Have they had positive or negative effects on the music industry?

-Do you think there are positives to the fact that in the music industry record sales are going down and now the revenue is coming from performances?
+the fact that in the music industry record sales are going down and now

 Do you ever get tired of touring?
 Do you ever want to give it up?